lawnjelly/Misc/FTIDocs/FTI.md

 * Providing the movement speed is slow, these incorrect predictions may not be too much of a problem.
 * When a prediction was incorrect, the object may have to jump or snap back onto the corrected path.
 This can be visually jarring.

+In Godot this system is referred to as physics interpolation, but you may also hear it referred to as "fixed timestep interpolation", as it is interpolating between objects moved with a fixed timestep (physics ticks per second).
+In some ways the second term is more accurate, because it can equally well be used to interpolate objects that are not driven by physics.

+## Incorporating physics interpolation into your game
+This all sounds as though it could be very beneficial, but is theoretical, but how do we actually incorporate physics interpolation into a Godot game?
+Are there any caveats?

+We have tried to make the system as easy to use as possible, and most existing games will work with little or even no significant changes.
+That said there are some situations which require special treatment, and these will be described.